Primrose-Johns/TGNLP/README.md

 - **word_corpus**: *List of strings*<br>
 Every word in the collective corpus in order of appearance.
 Each word is an item in the list.
 All punctuation and whitespace has been removed.
 - **word_counts**: *Dict of string:int*<br>
-Every word in the dict is a key.
-Every value is the number of appearances that word makes.
+Every word in the corpus is a key in the dict.
+Values are the number of appearances that word makes over the whole corpus.

 This is the object that all graph generation functions take as input.
 It stores a word corpus, a sentence corpus, and a word frequency dictionary.
 Corpus objects are never modified or altered by any TGNLP functions after they are created, so they can be reused to create multiple graphs as needed.
 The word and sentence corpuses are both generated by `data_to_corpus()`.<br><br><br><br>